jnsebgosselin/gwhat/docs/create_project.rst

 This document shows how to create and open existing projects in GWHAT.
 Data are managed in GWHAT by project.
-This means that all input and output files relative to a particular project are stored in a common folder, hereafter referred to as the :file:`project folder`.
+This means that all input and output files relative to a particular project are stored in a common folder, hereafter referred to as the :term:`project folder`.
 This file management system allows to easily backup or copy the data related to a particular project since all the files are saved at the same location.